Park Sinchaisri

 (Wichinpong Sinchaisri | วิชินพงศ์ สินชัยศรี)

 I am an Assistant Professor of Operations and Information Technology Management at UC Berkeley Haas School of Business.
 My official website is here.
+In Fall 2024, I will be teaching EWMBA 204: Operations and UGBA 141: Production & Operations Management (no pre-reqs!).

 I received my PhD in Operations, Information, and Decisions and AM in Statistics from The Wharton School at the University of Pennsylvania, where I was also a Wharton Social Impact Fellow, my SM in Computational Science and Engineering from MIT, and my ScB in Computer Engineering and Applied Mathematics-Economics from Brown University.
 I had also worked at Oracle, Goldman Sachs, and Deloitte Consulting.
 Growing up in Bangkok, I am a world traveller, avid foodie, and design/cities enthusiast.